ilia3101/SpectralMeasurements/README.md

 - Replace the TSL235 with a NIST traceable calibrated photodiode from Thorlabs
 - Upgrade the lens from industar 61L/Z to something more neutral, maybe a Zeiss T*

-Once these upgrades are done, it will be easy to correct the old data to match the new data.
+Once these upgrades are done, it will be easy to correct the pre-upgrade data to match the post-upgrade data.